 Data Levels and Products

-Wide Field Instrument (WFI) science data products are described by data levels that indicate the level of calibration and types of products.
-This article offers a comprehensive overview the composition of WFI data products across each data level.
+Wide Field Instrument (WFI) science data products are categorized by data levels that indicate their calibration status and types of products.
+This article offers a comprehensive overview of the composition of WFI data products at each data level.

 Overview of Data Levels

-Roman WFI science data products will be available to users via the Roman Archive (see Accessing WFI Data for more information).
-Science data products from the Roman WFI instrument are stored in Advanced Scientific Data Format (ASDF).
-The WFI files are described by five data levels 1 – 5 (often abbreviated L1, L2, etc.).
-Note that a sixth level (L0) refers to the raw, packetized data received from the WFI instrument; however, L0 data are mission internal and not publicly accessible.
+The Roman Space Telescope (Roman) Wide Field Instrument (WFI) science data products will be available to users via the Roman Archive (see Accessing WFI Data for more information).
+Science data products from the Roman WFI are stored in Advanced Scientific Data Format (ASDF).
+The WFI files are categorized in five data levels 1 – 5 (often abbreviated L1, L2, etc.).
+Note that a sixth level (L0) refers to the raw, packetized data received from the WFI; however, L0 data are not publicly accessible.
 Level 1 – 4 products are generated by the Roman science centers, while L5 products are contributed by the community.

 Changes to the technical details and other specifications presented here are anticipated as part of the development of the Roman data management system.
 In addition, some details may be omitted while topics are in active development; information on these topics will be added in future RDox releases.